wangdi4/llvm/llvm/docs/Intel/DTrans/dtrans-analysis.rst

 ~~~~
 When a call instruction is encountered, the DTrans analysis will attempt to
 determine whether or not the call is allocating memory.
 For LibFuncs,
-LLVM's LibFunc mechanism is used to check for calls to malloc, calloc,
+LLVM's LibFunc mechanism is used to check for calls to malloc, calloc, realloc
-and realloc.
+and for calls to standard new and new[] operators allocating memory.
+Note, that standard placement new operators do not allocate memory.

 Some user functions are also handled.
 Right now, we distinguish two types:
   AK_UserMalloc0: The user function may have any number of arguments, but the